 Judge Weighs Roger Stone's Bid For A New Trial As Trump Attacks Her On Twitter

-A federal judge in Washington on Tuesday heard arguments from Roger Stone's lawyers, who are pushing for a new trial arguing that the jury foreperson was politically biased.
+A federal judge in Washington on Tuesday heard arguments from Roger Stone's lawyers and federal prosecutors on the longtime Republican operative's bid for a new trial based on his allegations or juror misconduct.

-U.S. District Judge Amy Berman Jackson last week sentenced Stone to more than three years in prison after a jury convicted him for obstructing a House investigation and lying to Congress.
+The more than four-hour hearing before Judge Amy Berman Jackson came less than a week after Jackson sentenced Stone to more than three years in prison for obstruction, witness tampering and lying to Congress.
+Stone, a friend of Trump's for more than three decades, was convicted in November by a jury on all seven counts brought against him by special counsel Robert Mueller as part of the Russia investigation.

-Jackson did not indicate when she planned on ruling on the request for a new trial for Stone, a self-styled "dirty trickster" and longtime adviser to Trump.
+Jackson did not rule Tuesday on Stone's motion for a new trial, saying before she closed the day's proceedings that she'll "take the matter under advisement."

-At the opening of the more than four-hour hearing, Jackson raised concerns about the personal safety of the trial jurors, pointing to President Trump's tweets and commentators including Fox News's Tucker Carlson, who have attacked the credibility of the forewoman of the jury.
+But she opened the hearing in federal court in Washington, D.C., by raising concerns about the personal safety of the trial jurors, particularly in light of the president's tweets attacking the credibility of the forewoman of the jury.

-Jackson ordered that court spectators and members of the media clear out the courtroom and listen to the proceeding from an audio feed.
-She also asked lawyers not to refer to any jurors by name.

 "I think it's without question that this is a highly publicized case," Jackson said.

-"And in a highly polarized political climate in which the president of the United States himself has shown a spotlight on the jury," she said.
+"And in a highly polarized political climate in which the president of the United States himself has shone a spotlight on the jury," she said.
 "The risk of harassment and intimidation of any jurors who may testify in a hearing later today is extremely high."

 Those angry about Stone's conviction, the judge noted, "may choose to take it out" on the jurors personally.

+Jackson then ordered that courtroom cleared of spectators and journalists for the rest of the proceedings, which included the surprise that she had called 11 members of the jury back to the court for potential questioning.

+Reporters and members of the public were able to listen in on what transpired in the courtroom via an audio feed.
+Lawyers were instructed not to refer to any jurors by their name or juror number.

-As the proceeding was unfolding, Trump again aimed criticism at the forewoman in the Stone trial, tweeting that the individual was "so tainted" for allegedly having "hatred" of Trump and Stone.
-Trump also said Jackson is "totally biased."
+As the drama unfolded inside the courtroom, Trump took aim at the jury foreperson, tweeting that the individual was "so tainted" for allegedly having "hatred" of Trump and Stone.
+Trump also accused Jackson of being "totally biased."

 There has rarely been a juror so tainted as the forewoman in the Roger Stone case.
 Look at her background.
 She never revealed her hatred of “Trump” and Stone.
 She was totally biased, as is the judge.
 Roger wasn’t even working on my campaign.
 Miscarriage of justice.
 Sad to watch!— Donald J. Trump (@realDonaldTrump) February 25, 2020

-The motion seeking a new trial was filed under seal since it concerned the identity of a juror in the case, but Jackson said it involved questions about a questionnaire prospective jurors had to take during the jury selection process.
+The motion seeking a new trial was filed under seal since it concerned the identity of a juror in the case, but Jackson said it involved questions about a questionnaire prospective jurors had to fill out during the jury selection process.

 The jury forewoman answered questions under oath in the Tuesday hearing about her activity on social media, including a postings about Stone's arrest in which she wrote: "brought to you by the lock her up peanut gallery."